-Registering yourself to use a drone or model aircraft
+Registering to use a drone or model aircraft

-- anyone who’ll fly must pass a theory test to get a flyer ID
+- if you’ll fly, you must pass a theory test to get a flyer ID

-- the person that’s responsible for the drone or model aircraft must register to get an operator ID
+- if you’re responsible for a drone or model aircraft, you must register for an operator ID

 The flyer is the person who flies the drone or model aircraft.

-The operator is responsible for making sure that only people with a valid flyer ID use their drone or model aircraft.
+- make sure that only people with a valid flyer ID use their drone or model aircraft

-They must label their drones and model aircraft with their operator ID.
+- label their drones and model aircraft with their operator ID

-If you’re responsible for drones or model aircraft, but will not fly them you’ll need to register as a non-flying operator.
-For example, if you’re responsible for your child’s drone.
+If you’re responsible for drones or model aircraft, but will not fly them you can register as an operator only.